If you have a secure or assured tenancy, you can make improvements to your home. This could be:

 Who pays for home improvements?

 If you want to make any home improvements, you’ll need to pay for them.
 If you move out of a home you’ve improved, we may offer you some compensation.
-This depends on:
+We will take a number of factors into account like:

 - how much the improvements cost